chef/chef-workstation/www/content/workstation/chef_vault.md

 ## Installation

-The Chef Workstation ships with the latest release of Chef Vault.
+The Chef Workstation ships with the latest release of the `chef-vault` gem.

 ### Configuring config.rb for Chef Vault